howard-stearns/million/README.md

 ### Status
 Even as PoC, there things that need to be improved in order to fully demonstrate the concept:

-- A participant stays connected to all the ancestor computation nodes from where it working up.
-It should not need to, and indeed, we can't have thousands of participants staying connected to the root computation.
-This already works, but I want it to be optional so that some nodes can detach, while the demoer stays connected to all.
 - Bots!
 Works in my test suite, but I want to mix bots and browsers.